selection of currently available images (new or from the archive)

 and 'gallery' prints, sharing the longest archive life.

 They are smaller than a one-off original print, and no more than three

 of these will be made.
 For those images where an 'original' print is

 not listed, this standard size print should be regarded as a master

 Image of a signed print (13.5" x 9"), and

 also shown displayed in a frame.

-The collection prints are more affordably priced (starting at just £10)
+The collection prints are 'C-Type' prints and more affordably priced

-for those building a collection of original photographs and are more
+(from just £10) for those building a collection of original photographs.

 Image of a signed print (7.5" x 5"), and